Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 Changing the Monkey's parent to "EmptyB" resulted in those indirect changes in scale being removed, because "EmptyB" has not had its scale altered.

-This is often the required behaviour, but it is also sometimes useful that if you change your *Parent Object* that the *Child Object* keep any previous transformations it got from the old *Parent Object*; If instead when changing the *Parent Object* of the Monkey from "EmptyA" to "EmptyB" we had chosen parenting type *Object (Keep Transform)*, the Monkey
+This is often the required behavior, but it is also sometimes useful that if you change your *Parent Object* that the *Child Object* keep any previous transformations it got from the old *Parent Object*; If instead when changing the *Parent Object* of the Monkey from "EmptyA" to "EmptyB" we had chosen parenting type *Object (Keep Transform)*, the Monkey